Investigative Services Division

-The Crime Analytics Unit supports the agency’s Intelligence-Led Policing (ILP) known as CRIME-MAPS.
-The analysts provide short and long-term crime and intelligence analysis to law enforcement deputies, detectives and others to assist in the identification of on-going and emerging crime patterns and trends, serious and prolific offenders, and criminal groups and organizations.
+The Crime Intelligence Unit supports the agency’s Intelligence-Led Policing (ILP) known as CRIME-MAPS.
+The analysts provide short and long-term crime and intelligence analysis to law enforcement deputies, detectives, and others to assist in the identification of ongoing and emerging crime patterns and trends, serious and prolific offenders, and criminal groups and organizations.
 The majority of the analytical work produced is utilized in strategic plans, tactical operations, and resource allocation to reduce crime; or in case development, investigation, and the identification, arrest, and prosecution of offenders.

 Youth Services Section